Akamoha/OOP-Resources/README.md

 2. Follow instructions at https://help.github.com/articles/set-up-git/#platform-linux to configure Git.

 ### 6. Maven
+  * As a stand alone application
     1. Go to http://maven.apache.org/download.cgi to download the latest version of Maven.
 Download either the *Binary tar.gz archive* or *Binary zip archive* from under the *Files* subheading.
     2. Extract the archive using *Archive Manager* or any one of the following commands -
     `unzip apache-maven-3.3.3-bin.zip` or `tar xzvf apache-maven-3.3.3-bin.tar.gz` (for Maven 3.3.3)
     3. Now open up the file `.profile` in your home directory for editing -
     `sudo vi ~/.profile`
     4. Append the following line to add the *bin* directory of your Maven folder to the *PATH* environment variable
     `PATH=$PATH:/path/to/apache-maven-3.3.3/bin`
     5. Logout of your user session and login again to reflect the changes.
 Enter `mvn --version` to see if Maven has been installed correctly.
 Your output should look similar to
 ```
     Apache Maven 3.3.3 (7994120775791599e205a5524ec3e0dfe41d4a06; 2015-04-22T17:27:37+05:30)
     Maven home: /path/to/apache-maven-3.3.3